stnava/siq/README.md

     patch_scaler=True,
     verbose = True )

+# write these to numpy - then we can train in a reproducible way

 mdl = siq.default_dbpn( strider )

 training_path, evaluation_results = siq.train( mdl, x, y, xte, yte, lin, lte )